Classical Music Festival

 Chor und Orchester des Klassikfestivals

-The popular summer matinees at Esterházy Palace in Eisenstadt offer the opportunity to experience the music of Joseph Haydn, the father of Viennese classical music, at the original location of his work - the great composer lived and worked at the Esterházy court for over four decades.
+The popular summer matinees and evening concerts at Esterházy Palace in Eisenstadt offer the opportunity to experience the music of Joseph Haydn, the father of Viennese classical music, in the same surroundings where the great composer lived and worked at the Esterházy court for over four decades.
 Many of his works were premiered here, and the special atmosphere of this historic place still fascinates and moves music lovers from all over the world.
 This also applies to the participants in the annual Classical Music Festival.
-For the 49th year, nearly 200 musicians from all over the world come to Eisenstadt to rehearse and perform in this historic music city.
-Following a week of intensive rehearsals, the musicians, which are made up of professional musicians from all over the world, perform a Haydn mass at the Bergkirche and Stephansdom in addition to the matinee performance at Schloss Esterhazy.
+For the 50th year, nearly 200 musicians from all over the world come to Eisenstadt to rehearse and perform in this historic music city.
+Following a week of intensive rehearsals, the musicians, which are made up of professional musicians from all over the world, perform a Haydn mass at the Bergkirche and Stefansdom in addition to a matinee and evening performance at Esterházy Palace.

 About the program: